vgrichina/vibe-server/stacks/core/003_chat_completions.md

 - **Implementation Notes**:
   - Log `[INFO] Processing chat completion for <tenantId>:<jobId>` for each request
   - Support any OpenAI-compatible provider as a backend.
 Don't mock the provider.
-  - Make sure to update `bin/server.js` to add the new endpoint.
+  - Make sure to update `bin/server.js` to add the new endpoint, including tenant middleware.

 ## Context: bin/server.js
 ## Output: src/endpoints/chat.js